 PRISM Pharma Co., Ltd. v.
 Choongwae Pharma Corp., Case IPR2014-00315 (July 8, 2014) (Paper 14)

-The Board has broad discretion to deny institution to the extent that an IPR petition presents the same or substantially the same prior art or arguments previously presented to the Office (such as in the context of the original prosecution of the patent at issue).
+The Board has broad discretion to deny institution to the extent that an IPR petition presents the same or substantially the same prior art or arguments previously considered by the Office (such as in the context of the original prosecution of the patent at issue).

 Summary (Informative) :